reuniware/Forex-Rates-Viewer/README.md

 The Metatrader 5 platform will then call the URL "http://127.0.0.1:9090/send_data/" on each tick, and will send all the forex rates to the C# HTTP Server.

+In C#, you can then code any algorithm for real-time analysis of forex rates (and all other financial instruments).